A growing demand for instant coffee

-- At our modern equipment manufacturing facilities in Denmark, we manufacture specialised equipment for evaporating and drying the coffee extract to produce granules or powder
+- At our modern equipment manufacturing facilities, we manufacture specialised equipment for evaporating and drying the coffee extract to produce granules or powder

 - Our tubular falling film evaporators are highly suited to evaporate coffee extract.
 Turning extract into powders, we apply different spray dryer designs, depending on the end-product powder properties you need